Nowadays, it seems to be more trendy than ever to eat avocados, and they’re winging their way into more and more of our meals as time goes on.

-Avocado fruit has an interesting flavour and texture that a curious pooch can’t help be intrigued by.
+Avocado fruit has an interesting flavor and texture that a curious pooch can’t help be intrigued by.

 Likewise, the smell could well entice them, especially if the avocado has been used to make guacamole in Mexican food.

-Yet one of a number of things could happen if your dog eats an avocado.
+Yet one of several things could happen if your dog eats an avocado.
 Either the pits and seeds within it will cause a severe choking hazard, or the persin present in the plant will begin to horribly affect your dog’s internal systems.

 While persin is less present in the flesh of the fruit altogether, that only lessens the risk for your dog, rather than eliminating it.

-The persin is going to really mess with your dog’s health in a rapid way though, so it’s vital that professional help is sought as soon as possible – especially if your dog has eaten avocado leaves, large portions of the fruit or swallowed pits and seeds from the plant.
+The persin is going to mess with your dog’s health rapidly though, so it’s vital that professional help is sought as soon as possible – especially if your dog has eaten avocado leaves, large portions of the fruit or swallowed pits and seeds from the plant.

 What to do if a dog eats an avocado

 Maybe your dog has been rummaging in the garbage and found an old avocado there, or maybe he or she has been a bit cheeky in helping themselves to unattended grocery bags mistakenly left in the kitchen.